 Land is eligible for a one-time payment only at the period of the rotation where annual crop land is seeded down into perennial forages for pasture, hay or biomass production.
 This practice does not apply to the establishment of annually planted and harvested food, fiber, or oilseed crops.
-Nurse crops such as oats, barley, or peas are intentionally planted alongside perennials to quickly establish soil cover and protect the crop during the early stages of establishment.
-Planting method and seeding rate must be appropriate for the seed type and provide full soil coverage.
+Seeding rate must provide full soil coverage and planting method must be adequate to accomplish the planned purpose for the practice.
+If applicable, nurse crops must be seeded at the maximum recommended rate for the variety and seed blend used (30-50 lbs per acre for oats).